Varun-Haris/Face-detection-using-probabilistic-modelling/README.md

 # Face-detection-using-Adaboost-and-haar-feature-extraction

 This project was to build a face detection module by extracting Haar-like features from the image boost these features using the adaptive boosting algorithm (Adaboost).
 Adaboost is a congregation of weak classifiers (each having accuracy better than a random guess, greater than 0.5) to give one strong classifier.
 The strong classifier finally choses the class of the image by taking into account the weights and polarity (correct/incorrect classification).

+* Haar-like feature extraction --> For this I've used the code on the sklearn ofiicial website where they explain how these features can be extracted and drawn on an image.